crosen188/ibm-containers-interconnect-2017/2-Running-Docker-Images-in-IBM-Containers.md

   ```

   This will create a new Dockerfile that we can build a temporary image from.

+  **NOTE:** There is a period "." at the end of this docker build command that is required for the command to run.

   ```
   docker build -t registry.ng.bluemix.net/[NAMESPACE]/lets-chat .
   ```

+   Understanding this command's components:
+      The "docker build -t" is standard from the Docker CLI.
+      The "registry.ng.bluemix.net" is the fully qualified domain name path to the Registry server running for the IBM Bluemix US South region.
+      The "NAMESPACE" is each user's unique namespace and identifies your private registry.
+      The "lets-chat" is the name given to this newly created image.
+      The "." specifies that the build command is running using the Dockerfile in this directory.

   You will now use this image below to push to Bluemix instead of the base `lets-chat` image.